New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Fix injected Latin highlighting so English word can be after ' and ( in addition to a space

+### 0.2.7

+- Add Continued to words that can begin a cross-reference sentence

 ## Extension Development

 Development of the extension can be done as follows: